savonet/book/quickstart.md

 ```

 By default, the `switch` operator will wait for the end of the track of a source
-before switching to the next one, but immediate switching can be achieved by
+before switching to the next one, because both of our playlists play files and
+neither is willing to be interrupted.
+Immediate switching can be obtained by
+setting the `track_sensitive`{.liquidsoap}\index{track!sensitive} method of a
-adding the argument `track_sensitive=false`{.liquidsoap}, as for the
+source to `false`, as for the `fallback` operator.
-`fallback` operator.

 ### Jingles